gabslim912/sarraounia_prize/register-en.md

 number_of_illustrations_ph: Number of illustrations
 applicant_email_address: Email Address of applicant
 third_section_title: Terms and Conditions
-validation_text: Click here to indicate that you have read and agree to the terms presented in the Terms and Conditions agreement
+validation_text: Click here to indicate that you have read and agreed to the terms presented in the Terms and Conditions agreement
 validation: Validation
 submit_button_title: Register now